eaton11/el/README.md

 ```
 <br>

+**Note:** `purge` is also an easy way to simply remove text from an element.

 ####NOTE About Appending
-With `append` or `appendTo`, the element(s) that is/are beeing appended inside of another will be de-referenced.
+With `append` or `appendTo`, the element(s) that is/are being appended inside of another will be de-referenced.
 For example:
 ```html
 <div> </div>
 <div> </div>